-If you read any of the low-carb books, you will get the idea that carbohydrates are evil and you should avoid them at all cost.
+If you read any of the low-carb books, you will get the idea that carbohydrates are evil and you should avoid them at all costs.
 There could be nothing further from the truth because your body needs carbohydrates to function properly.
 Without carbs, your brain will not work well.
 Sure, your body can make glucose, and you can function without them, but you cannot operate efficiently.
 It may be tempting to blame an undesirable health issue on a single item such as sugar, red meat, or gluten, but obesity and weight gain are more complicated than being tied to a single macronutrient.

-Carbohydrates have received a bad reputation through the low-carb writings of Atkins diet in the 1990s.
+Carbohydrates have received a bad reputation through the low-carb writings of the Atkins diet in the 1990s.
 This diet is based on the assumption that people are overweight because of over-consumption of carbohydrates.
 Dr. Atkins suggested that we can lose weight by correcting this overconsumption and reducing carbs and consuming more protein and fat in our diet to burn stored fat more efficiently.
-The fact is that carbohydrates can help us maintain our weight in the long run especially if you make healthy choices in your intake.
+The fact is that carbohydrates can help us maintain our weight in the long run especially if we make healthy choices in our intake.
 Carbohydrates contain less than half the calories of fat and the same amount of calories as protein.
 Heck, you can subtract the fiber since it cannot be used for energy.
-If you just replace some your diet of fatty foods with unrefined carbohydrates (fiber filled), you are likely to reduce your caloric intake and lose weight, and the fiber will keep you feeling full longer.
+If you just replace some of your diet of fatty foods with unrefined carbohydrates (fiber-filled), you are likely to reduce your caloric intake and lose weight, and the fiber will keep you feeling full longer.

 Research on Carbohydrates:

 - Whole grains reduce your risk of obesity.
-In my research, I found several studies that indicate that whole grain intake is associated with a reduced risk of weight gain,,.
+In my research, I found several studies that indicate that whole-grain intake is associated with a reduced risk of weight gain,,.
 Other studies have

 - Low Carbohydrate diets work but have less success in the long term.
 Many studies on low-carb diets have shown them to be more effective for weight loss than low-fat diets over short periods of time but here are very few that indicate that they work over long-term follow-up.
 In fact, most longer-term studies suggest that both low-carb and low-fat approaches produce modest weight loss at best,,.
-Long term weight loss or maintenance is more about reduced calories and less about which macronutrients they emphasize.
+Long-term weight loss or maintenance is more about reduced calories and less about which macronutrients they emphasize.

 While some carbs are less good for us, some are healthy to consume.
 We should limit our simple carbohydrate but not eliminate the whole food group altogether.